-- FW(C) 1.3 REVISED Every newborn calf must: - a) LEGAL receive adequate colostrum from its dam (at least 3 litres), or from another source, as soon as possible after it is born and certainly within the first six hours of life - b) continue to suckle for the first 24 hours: - i. from its dam, or where this is not physically possible, - ii. via an artificial teat, or where there is a biological necessity, - iii. via stomach tubing.
+- a) LEGAL receive adequate colostrum from its dam (at least 3 litres), or from another source, as soon as possible after it is born and certainly within the first six hours of life - b) continue to suckle for the first 24 hours: - i. from its dam, or where this is not physically possible, - ii. via an artificial teat, or where there is a biological necessity, - iii. via stomach tubing.